dsc-courses/dsc10-2024-sp/index.md

 {{ site.staffersnobio }}

-{: .warning }
+{: .success }
-**Important:** Instruction is currently remote, as required by campus.
-Do not come to campus today!
-Instead, I am posting a [recording of Monday's lecture](https://podcast.ucsd.edu/watch/wi24/dsc10_c00/14), and I will be available on Zoom from 11am to 12pm today for you to ask any questions about the lecture.
-All office hours for Monday and Tuesday will be remote as well.
-Click the button below to join DSC 10 remote meetings and office hours.
+**Note:** Tutors holding office hours on Tuesday will decide individually whether they will hold them remotely on Zoom or in the usual office hours room, HDSI 155.
+Check the pinned post on Ed for the latest information.

 [Zoom link](https://ucsd.zoom.us/j/93021261693){: .btn }